Helpful Information – Things to know before you travel

 If you can attempt to speak Spanish it is always appreciated.
 About 25% of the locals you meet will speak English.
 For many Mayan is their first language, Spanish their second and English their third.
 The most important thing to remember is to be friendly and respectful and people will respond in kind.
 The people here love it if you try to speak their language and will try to help you learn more if you are open to it.

 Mexico is a poor country and the Mexican’s have tremendous pride.
-They very much want what the tourists have and are hoping to build friendships so that more of the American lifestyle can be theirs.
+They very much want to better their lives and are hoping to build friendships so that more of the American lifestyle can be theirs.
 However at the same time they want to retain their heritage and customs.
 Being sensitive to this dilemma will help you make friends and be treated well.
 However, be aware that many poor people see tourists as a source of revenue and the only reason they are friendly is to get your money.
+This is true all over the world as Tourism becomes king.